-IPART announced in December 2012 that the general increase in rates for all NSW Councils was to be capped at 3.4% for the 2013-14 year.
+The general increase in rates for all NSW Councils was capped at 3.4% for the 2013-14 year.
+The 2014-15 year has not yet been announced by the IPART.

-The Division of Local Government (DLG) issued "Guidelines for the preparation of an application for a special variation to general income" in November 2012 that set out the assessment criteria for special rate variation applications.
+The Division of Local Government (DLG) issued "Guidelines for the preparation of an application for a special variation to general income" in September 2013 that set out the assessment criteria for special rate variation applications.